vertigo6622/obsidian/README.md

 ## introduction:

-obsidian is a custom x64 pe packer / executable protector written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload.
+obsidian is a custom universal pe packer / executable protector written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload.

 a compiled stub example is available in the stubs folder that uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms.